 1010 Sherman Health Science Research Centre

 Ph: 416-736-2100 x44531

-Joy is the MRI Technologist for the 3T Siemens Tim Trio MRI scanner at the MRI Research Facility.
+Joy is the MRI Technologist for the 3T Siemens Tim Trio MRI scanner at the York MRI Facility.
 She has been working in MRI research for 10 years and continues to be amazed by the this non-invasive technology that allows us to peer into ourselves, both into our bodies and our minds (through fMRI).
 Joy is also the Safety Officer for the facility, and holds training sessions on a regular basis at the facility.
 Please contact Joy to sign up for a training session or to book time on the scanner.